kushagra1310/IIOT_PROJECT/climate_control_backend/README.md

 ## Project Structure

-There are 3 python files - main.py, mqtt_client.py and logic.py
+There are 3 python files - main.py, mqtt_client.py and logic.py:
+- main.py – Starts the FastAPI server and initializes the MQTT client on startup.
+- mqtt_client.py – Handles all MQTT communication: subscribing to sensor data and publishing actuator commands.
+- logic.py – Contains rule-based logic to process sensor inputs and decide the appropriate actuator response.

 ## Requirements